bluekvirus/Stage.js/implementation/HOWTO.md

 The *Class* system confuses developers coding in Javascript's function scope, the heavy *Layout* system kills what HTML/CSS is designed for and good at, the thick *Data* layer tries to isolate data snapshot from their in-separable views and the *Controllers* pulls developers out into another place to define routines just to have the listeners wired back again into the views.
 All of these ignores the fact that the core of a web application is at HTML(client-side) and the data(server side), not the glue and state snapshots.
 (Well, maybe in 5.0 they can fix it, we have high hope on this...)

 Whatever you do, *Do NOT* stack up abstraction layers over layers so further programs can be written like configuration files.
-It will be slow to run and even slower/harder to change...
+It will be slow to run, even harder to change and incur a very steep learning curve for new comers...

-We choose to move away from this heavy framework to avoid its complexity and downside and to have more control over the component lifecycles, interactions and application container separately.
+We choose to move away from this heavy framework to avoid its complexity and downside and to have more control over the component life-cycles, interactions and application container separately.
 An equally powerful yet still lightweight solution combining the best practices in the field is thus made.

 ###B. Rules of Thumb
 ####General